LCampbell1206/Learning-Journal/README.md

 - Made a word document tutorial on how to make a character move left and right in a 2D game.

   **24/10/24**
-- copied tutorial into canva to improve asthetics.
+- Copied tutorial into canva to improve asthetics.